How to Play the Wedding Shoe Game and 60+ Questions to Ask

 - Keep tally on how many questions they answered the same just to tell them for fun.

 - If taking questions from the audience, be sure to have someone go through them to ensure they are appropriate.
 You can provide scraps of paper and writing utensils for guests to write their questions down.
-Appointing one person as a spokesperson is probably a good idea.
+Appointing one individual as a spokesperson is probably a good idea.

 - Have note cards at each table for guests to write down their question suggestions before the game for quicker filtering.